dgerod/CBTs-Checker/README.md

 ## TO DO

 - Fix tests because now they are failing
-- add the possibility of additing initial conditions
+- Add the possibility of additing initial conditions
-- change readme and names of output files
+- Change readme and names of output files

 ## Installation